MykolasVitkus/bemanto/README.md

 # bemanto
-One of the best teams without Mantas out there developing the best product with the most talented people
+One of the best teams out there developing the best product with the most talented people

 # Members of team